 Energy cannot be created or destroyed, but it can move from one location to another, and can change in its form.
 Energy is in fact constantly being converted from one form to another.
 For example, solar energy in the form of radiation is converted into chemical energy through photosynthesis by green plants.
 Likewise, when we metabolise food, the chemical energy in what we eat is converted into thermal energy (heat) and kinetic energy (motion).

 The Sun is the primary energy source upon which almost all life depends.
 The Earth receives energy from the Sun in the form of radiation.
 This energy undergoes many changes, affecting the planet in many ways, and is eventually re-emitted as heat back into space.
-Virtually all of the energy available at the Earth's surface comes from the Sun.
+Virtually all of the energy available at the Earth’s surface comes from the Sun.
 Even the energy locked away as potential energy in fossil fuels buried underground once came from the Sun.
-Over millions of years, plants which once photosynthesised sunlight into energy for growth die, and under certain conditions become buried, compressed and turned into coal or oil.
-All renewable energy like wind power and wave power comes from the Sun.
+Over millions of years, plants which once photosynthesised sunlight into energy for growth die, and under certain conditions.

 Human beings, like no other species before it, have learnt how to convert energy from once form into other, more useful forms, for warmth and transportation.
 Although some of this energy comes from renewable resources, most today is obtained by burning fossil fuels.
 Unfortunately, burning fossil fuels releases by-products as well as useful energy, many of which are harmful to the surface biosphere, through air pollution and climate change.